In this post we explore how to stop smoking naturally and look at the facts, and often ignored impact, around smoking.

 Most people will be aware that St Johns Wort is primarily used to treat depression.
 However some research indicates that this herb also helps people quit smoking.

-In one study, a sample group of people who smoked 1 or more cigarettes a day received St. John’s wort (450 mg capsule 2 times a day) plus smoking cessation guidance.
+In one study, a sample group of people who smoked 1 or more cigarettes a day also received St. John’s wort (450 mg capsule 2 times a day) plus smoking cessation guidance.

 After 12 weeks, 45% of the target group had successfully managed to quit.

-Lifestyle Changes To Stop Smoking Naturally
+How To Stop Smoking Naturally With Lifestyle Changes

 When seeking ways to quit smoking we must look at modifying our lifestyle.
 Some useful tips include: